codeop-grassroots/react-dl_spark_practice/README.md

 ### The project

 `warm_up.ipynb` => In this notebook you will find the questions you need to find an answer.
-Question 1 and 5 have already been solved to get you familiarized with the Spark SQL syntax<br>
+Question 1 and 5 have already been solved to get you familiarized with the Spark DataFrame syntax<br>
-Hint: Think how would you do this with plain SQL and then find the way to translate the plain SQL syntax to Sqpar SQL.
+Hint: Think how would you do this with plain SQL and then find the way to translate the plain SQL syntax to Spark DataFrame syntax.